WSB (AM): FM and TV stations

+95.5 FM simulcast

 On August 16, 2010, WSB began a full-time simulcast on co-owned WBTS 95.5 FM, which previously played rhythmic contemporary music under the branding "95.5 The Beat".
 That October 1, WBTS's call letters were changed to WSBB-FM; the extra "B" was added to the FM call letters because Cox already owns a station with the WSB-FM call sign on 98.5.
 On July 31, 2019, WSB and WSBB-FM began calling themselves "95.5 WSB".
-The AM frequency and FM callsign are only mentioned occasionally, such as during the hourly FCC-mandated station identification.
+Despite the AM station's wide coverage, 750 is now mentioned, along with WSBB-FM's true call letters, during the hourly FCC-mandated station identification in a rushed form.

 Cox Enterprises sold majority control of Cox Media Group to Apollo Global Management on December 17, 2019.
 While Cox Enterprises retains a minority stake in the company, the sale effectively separated the WSB stations from the Atlanta Journal-Constitution, which remains wholly owned by Cox Enterprises.